Neo23x0/Loki/README.md

 c:\Python27\Scripts\pip.exe install pylzma
 ```

-### Build with private ruleset
+### Package LOKI with Custom Ruleset

-Loki can be built with a custom ruleset embedded in the pyinstaller package.
+Loki can be packaged with a custom ruleset embedded in the pyinstaller package.
 In order to include your own rules place them in a directory named `signatures` in the Loki directory and execute `build.bat`.

 You can verify whether the signature set is valid by calling `loki-package-builder.py` manually.